Deshan555/Assignment-Fidenz/README.md

-# React Weather Application
+# React CardHolder Application

-The Weather Dashboard is a web application that allows users to get the current weather information for different cities using the OpenWeatherMap API.
+The CardHolder Dashboard is a web application that allows users to get the current weather information for different cities using the OpenWeatherMap API.
 It provides real-time weather data such as temperature, weather conditions, and more.

 ![improved-screenshot](https://github.com/Deshan555/Assignment-Fidenz/blob/main/application-1.png)